web3labs/chainlens-free/docker-compose/examples/Pantheon_Privacy_Example.md

 ![image](images/Loading.png)

-After a few minutes Epirus should display the following information:
+After a few minutes Sirato should display the following information:

 ![img](../images/Blocks.png)

-Epirus has successfully connected to a Pantheon node and is ingesting data.
+Sirato has successfully connected to a Pantheon node and is ingesting data.
 Depending on your machine specs this can take a long time to get to this point (20 mins on a macbook air).

-To close Epirus you can execute the following line in your terminal:
+To close Sirato you can execute the following line in your terminal:

 `docker-compose down`